WBRZ celebrates Christmas in the Village in Denham Springs as WBRZ heads 2 Your Town

 Joe Shumate shares what it means to represent Denham Springs as the National City Marshal of the Year:

-Sheriff Jason Ard shares what it means to help community with annual Christmas Crusade:
+Sheriff Jason Ard shares what it means to help the community with the annual Christmas Crusade:

-Mayor Gerard Landry prepares for Denham Springs' annual Christmas festivities ahead of tree lighting:
+Mayor Gerard Landry prepares for Denham Springs' annual Christmas festivities ahead of the tree lighting:

+Kiwanis Club's Meg Schenk prepares for the weekend's Christmas parade through Denham Springs:

+Merchants Association President Al Bye shares experience as owner of Theatre Antiques:

 More News